 This program will highlight topical issues related to actual innocence, focusing on causes of and solutions to wrongful convictions.
-We will focus on best practices for defense lawyers, prosecutors and law enforcement officials, discussing forensic evidence and other issues.
+It will focus on best practices for defense lawyers, prosecutors and law enforcement officials, discussing forensic evidence and other issues.
 This course should be relevant to prosecutors and their staff, defense lawyers and their staff, law enforcement officers and judges.

 This program is funded by a grant from the Texas Court of Criminal Appeals.

 Download the Brochure (pdf)For more details, download the online brochure.

 Who Should Attend?